 To confirm the place I must receive scanned signed copy of the student details forms for all nominated students.

 If you cannot scan the forms, please return the nomination form by post.
-I must receive all forms by Wednesday 26 April.
-The postal address is: Helen Walker, UK Student Recruitment, Surrey 5403, Sheffield Hallam University, Howard Street, Sheffield, S1 1WB.
+The postal address is: Heather Holt, UK Student Recruitment, Surrey 5401, Sheffield Hallam University, Howard Street, Sheffield, S1 1WB.
 If you wish to get parents to send their forms directly to me then please pass on my details.

 Teachers are not required to attend the Masterclasses with their students but we would be grateful if a teacher from each nominating school could come along and help at one or two sessions – please see overleaf for more details.
 If you or one of your colleagues would be able to come and support one of more of the workshops, please let me know.

 I look forward to receiving your completed nomination and student forms.

 2018 Sheffield Royal Institution Mathematics Masterclasses